Pinocchio (1940 film)

-A 2000 live-action movie titled Geppetto, told from Geppetto's perspective, was released direct to television.
-In April 2015, a live-action adaptation of the same name officially entered development; filming began in March 2021 and ended that April, and it was released on Disney+ on September 8, 2022.
+In 2000, a live-action musical television film titled Geppetto was released with some elements from the 1940 film.
+A live-action remake of the same title directed by Robert Zemeckis was released in 2022 on Disney+.

 Plot

-Jiminy Cricket addresses the audience as the narrator and begins to tell a story.
-Jiminy came to a village in Italy sometime in the late 19th century, where he arrived at the shop of a woodworker and toymaker named Geppetto, who creates a marionette whom he names Pinocchio.
-Falling asleep, Geppetto wishes upon a star for Pinocchio to be a real boy.
-Late that night, a Blue Fairy visits the workshop and brings Pinocchio to life, although he remains a puppet.
-She informs him that if he proves himself brave, truthful, and unselfish, he will become a real boy.
+In a sleepy village in Italy, Jiminy Cricket arrives at the shop of a woodworker and toymaker named Geppetto, who creates a puppet he names Pinocchio.
+As he falls asleep, Geppetto wishes upon a star for Pinocchio to be a real boy.
+Late that night, the Blue Fairy visits the workshop and brings Pinocchio to life, although he remains a puppet.
+She informs him that if he proves himself to be brave, truthful, and unselfish, he will become a real boy.
 When Jiminy reveals himself, the Blue Fairy assigns him to be Pinocchio's conscience.
-Geppetto wakes up upon hearing a commotion from Pinocchio falling, and is overjoyed to discover that his puppet is alive and will become a real boy.
+Geppetto awakens upon hearing the commotion from Pinocchio falling, and is overjoyed to discover that he is alive and will become a real boy.

-The next morning, on his way to school, Pinocchio is led astray by con artist fox Honest John and his sidekick Gideon the Cat.
-Honest John convinces him to join Stromboli's puppet show, despite Jiminy's objections.
+The next morning, while walking to school, Pinocchio is led astray by con artist fox Honest John and his sidekick Gideon the Cat.
+Honest John convinces him to join Stromboli's puppet show, despite Jiminy's protestations.
 Pinocchio becomes Stromboli's star attraction, but when he tries to go home, Stromboli locks him in a bird cage and leaves to tour the world with Pinocchio.
-After Jiminy unsuccessfully tries to free his friend, the Blue Fairy appears, and an anxious Pinocchio lies about what happened, causing his nose to grow.
-The Blue Fairy restores his nose and frees him when Pinocchio promises to make amends, but she warns him that she can offer no further help.
+After Jiminy unsuccessfully tries to free his friend, the Blue Fairy appears, and an anxious Pinocchio lies about what happened, causing his nose to grow and become a tree branch with a bird's nest.
+The Blue Fairy restores his nose and frees Pinocchio when he promises to make amends, but warns him that she can offer no further help.